 One of the quotes she likes to share with students is “The tragedy of life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.” – Rev. Benjamin Elijah Mays

 Cheryl Wieseler is an advisor and instructor for Student Support Services.
 In addition to meeting with students one-on-one, she also teaches the GS-110 college success course.

 Cheryl grew up in northeast Nebraska.
 She attended college and graduate school at Wayne State College in Wayne, Nebraska, earning a Bachelor's Degree in Language Arts Education and a Master's Degree in Educational Administration.
 She spent six years as a high school teacher and coach followed by a year as the director of the after school program on the Omaha Indian Reservation in Macy, Nebraska.

-Cheryl is married to Monte Wieseler and they have three kids - Christian, MaKenzie and Mason.
+Cheryl and her husband, Monte, have three kids.
 Her hobbies include martial arts activities and anything outdoors.
 She also owns a photography business which leaves her with little free time.

 Her advice to students is to not be afraid to ask for help and make use of all the resources that are available to you.

 Chivonne Marlow was raised in Iowa.
 She graduated from the University of Iowa, where she studied English and Sociology.
 She and her husband Dan, a member of the Luther College Career Center, live in Decorah with their two children.
 When time allows, Chivonne likes to read, write, be outside, and spend time with friends and family.

 Chivonne joined the SSS staff in the fall of 2010 as an SSS Advisor and Tutor Coordinator.
 One thing she would like students to keep in mind is that their major doesn't always have to dictate the type of work they do.
 Life experience and unique skills can take them in a lot of different directions if they're willing to reach out a little bit.